mahavia01/Elite-BIM/README.md

 Download.pyRevit

-# Add the Elit BIM Extension
+# Add the Elite BIM Extension

-Download the source folder ElitBIM.extension.
+Download the source folder EliteBIM.extension.

 Paste it into the following directory:
 C:\Program Files\pyRevit-Master\extensions

-Once added, restart Revit and the Elit BIM tab will appear with your custom tools.
+Once added, restart Revit and the Elite BIM tab will appear with your custom tools.